-Angular 7 Upgrade: Updating from Angular 6 CLI and Core
+Angular 7 Upgrade: ng update Angular 6 CLI

-Upgrading from Angular 6 to Angular 7 is now easier than ever before thanks to all the work that has been done on v6.
-In this tutorial, you'll learn the required steps that you need to follow to appropriately migrating your existing apps to Angular 7 — the latest version as of this writing.
+In this tutorial, you'll learn about the required steps that you need to follow to appropriately migrate your existing apps to Angular 7 — the latest version as of this writing.

 How to Update/Upgrade to Angular 7

 You can find more details about the update process from the update.angular.io official website.

 Thanks to all the improvements done in Angular 6, it's now easier than ever to update to the latest version.